picme-gallery/picme-gallery-old.github.io/docs/index.md

 * Event
 > An event entity that acts as a _gallery_.
 It holds the event name, time, location, and password credentials required for
->access to upload photos to a PicMe Event.
+>access to upload photos to a PicMe Gallery event.

 ## [Entity-Relationship Diagram](work/entityRelationshipDiagram.md)